NickDrake117/GNNkeras/README.md

 Composite GraphObject and Composite GraphTensors are the data type the composite models are based on: open `GNN/composite_graph_class.py` for details.
 Composite GraphObject and Composite GraphTensor are essentially the same object, but they differ in the data type used for their attributes: Composite GraphObject is described by numpy arrays and Composite GraphTensor -- as the name suggests -- by tensorflow tensors.
 The models require the input data to be a tf.keras.utils.Sequence, as specified in `GNN/Sequencers/GraphSequencers.py`, for training/testing purpose.
+A Graph Sequencer is a data manager for fitting to a sequence of data – such as a dataset of graphs – which is fed with GraphObjects to generate batches of GraphTensors, whose attributes are presented as input to the givenGNNkeras model.

 ## Single model training and testing
 Composite LGNN can be trained in parallel, serial or residual mode, as specified in the Homogeneous case.
 See above for details.